elusivecodes/FyreDB/README.md

 ## Connections

-You can load a specific connection handler by specifying the `className` option of the `$config` variable above.
+You can load a specific connection handler by specifying the `className` option of the `$options` variable above.

 Custom connection handlers can be created by extending `\Fyre\DB\Connection`, ensuring all below methods are implemented.